MikeWoodward/UT330B/Documentation/documentation.rst

 However, we don’t need the delay all of the time.
 If it’s been more than 10ms since the last command, there’s no point adding a delay.

 I implemented this conditional delay using Python’s method decorators.
-This is the function ??? that appears as the method decorator @????
+This is the function buffer_safety that appears as the method decorator @buffer_safety.

 Appendix